trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 It is possible to add one or more effects to the card.
 We can add a one-time effect by the `Cast` method.
 Other method names in the `CardTemplateSource` class are self-explanatory.
 The methods can be called multiple times to add more effects of the same type.
 The methods accept effect factories (`FactoryEffect` or `ContinuousFactoryEffect`) because the effect on the card can be resolved multiple times during one game.
 The easiest way to solve this problem is to create a new effect whenever the effect must be added to the effect chain link or whenever a new continuous effect is registered.

+All implemented cards are in the `BaseSet` directory.
+Good examples of implemented classes are `Glitter Tornado`, `BabyUnicorn` and `QueenBeeUnicorn` cards, which are simple examples of how to use one-time,  trigger and continuous effects.

 ## Creating a new effect

 When we want to create a new one-time effect, we inherit the `AEffect` base class.
 When we make a more specific effect, for example, the destroy effect, then we inherit one of the destroy effects that are already implemented.
 The reason is that some effects are activated on destroy effect, and a check, if the effect inherits from this class, is done.